NOTE TO READERS

 There is also a good balance at the highest level of the team between technologists and business development.
 The purpose of the ICO is much more about bringing in new customers to an existing solution rather than building a new technology with no clear idea of who might want it.

-The aims of this ICO are relatively modest and seem achievable for a company which has already won a local network of customers.
+The aims of this ICO are relatively modest for an outfit which has already won a local network of customers.
 Raised funds will primarily be used to replicate the model in other Indian cities in an ambitious, but by no means unachievable, expansion plan.

-There is not a compelling case for the use of blockchain in their current product offering, which seems to work just fine without it.
-However, it does allow for international transactions and access to the enormous remittances market.
+The case for a blockchain-based solution in their business modelling is not compelling.
+However, blockchain tech could allow for international transactions and access to the enormous remittances market.
 There is considerable competition for this space, though perhaps going local and recruiting recipient users in a particular place, in this case Delhi (which, after all, has a population of 20 million people) is enough of a differentiator to capture a market niche.

 Payportal’s marketing materials are light on technological details, so there are no assurances that this kind of solution could not be introduced by multiple competitors.
 However, Payportal already has a market presence and a working product which fulfils a consumer need.
 Its network of retailers and distributors will be vital in embedding the use of its new services and securing its market position.